Services

 Not the main focus

-The work focuses on decision material, review points, responsibility boundaries, and stakeholder explanation rather than taking over constant progress management or execution coverage.
+The work focuses on decision material, review points, role / operating design, responsibility boundaries, and stakeholder explanation.

 Upstream structuringBounded roleDecision material